 Several months later we had another windstorm.
 This time the other lower branch cracked off, tearing the trunk in half as it fell.
 The front office hired a logger to take down the pine tree, who noticed that the tree had no sap.
 Now pine trees are known for sticky sap that clogs up any chainsaw that prunes them.
 But this tree wasn't being watered properly, although the grass under it was, and its wood was bone dry.

-This could be happening to you - to any of the trees, bushes, flowers, or even the lawn in your landscape.
+This could be happening to you—to any of the trees, bushes, flowers, or even the lawn in your landscape.
 You could be watering too much and drowning your plants, or watering too little and drying them out.
 Attaching the right kinds of sprinkler heads to your irrigation system, then programming them properly on the controller, is one way to make sure the right amount of water reaches your plants.

 Utilizing the Water You Pay For

-Component 1 - Native Plants
+Component 1: Select Native Plants

-Component 2 - Irrigation Controller
+Component 2: Utilize an Irrigation Controller

-Component 3 - Sprinkler Heads & Nozzles
+Component 3: Select Appropriate Sprinkler Heads and Nozzles

 The sprinkler heads that are right for your landscape will be those that feed water to your plants in the particular way they like it.
 Some plants, for example, don't like their leaves wet, so you would not want to use a spray head to water that plant.
 Instead, you would section off that part of the landscape, install whichever of the sprinkler heads below fit that section, and give it its own watering schedule on the controller.